 \textbf{\RepDet{}} is a discriminative visual pretext task that requires the enhancer to determine whether \textit{each} visual token is replaced by a generator sample or not.
 To be specific, the visual tokens produced by the pre-trained frozen image tokenizer encoder are considered as golden tokens.
 If a generated visual token is different from the golden token at the same position, that generated token is considered ``replaced'', and vice versa.

-\RepDet{} is inspired by~\citeauthor{ELECTRA},~\citeyear{ELECTRA} in language modeling.
+\RepDet{} is inspired by ELECTRA~\citep{ELECTRA} in language modeling.
 The main difference is, in the proposed \CIM{}, the determining criterion of replacement is hidden in the corrupted image.
 Token replacement is a kind of local, high-frequency operation by nature.
 However, the visual token set after sampling and replacement is further smoothed and processed by the image tokenizer decoder.
 Therefore the token sampling and replacement operations are finally embodied as non-local, high-level semantics changes in the corrupted image.
 The enhancer is required to ``decrypt'' it and identify all the replaced tokens given the corrupted input, which yields a nontrivial and meaningful visual pretext task\footnote{Therefore, \RepDet{} can be also interpreted as ``\textbf{Rev}erse token \textbf{Det}ection from corrupted image''.}.
 To some extent, \RepDet{} also learns the DALL-E dVAE's visual codebook similar to BEiT, but in a discriminative manner.

 \textbf{The enhancer} is regarded as the visual encoder after pre-training.
 Moreover, unlike masked image modeling, \CIM{} does not assume too many \textit{architectural priors} for the pre-trained network.
-We successfully pre-train a high-capacity vanilla ResNet-50 enhancer that achieves compelling transfer learning performance using a similar configuration as pre-training a ViT enhancer.
+We successfully pre-train a high-capacity vanilla ResNet-50~\citep{ResNet}, ResNet-50x2 and ResNet-50x4 enhancers that achieve compelling transfer learning performance using a similar configuration as pre-training a ViT enhancer.
 For the first time, we demonstrate that both ViT and CNN can learn strong visual representations using a unified \textit{non-Siamese} framework.